janat08/accounts-eveonline/README.md

 {
   services: {
     eveonline: {
+      list: [] //collection of combination of char name and id values
+      [charName]: {
+        id: ..., // ID of the character that was selected in login process
+        name: '...' // Name of the character that was selected in login process
-      id: '...', // EvE Online account ID
+        eveAccount: '...', // EvE Online account ID
         accessToken: '...', // Access token for use in CREST API calls
         refreshToken: '...', // Refresh token for updating access token
         expiresAt: ... // Timestamp when access token will expire }
     }
-  profile: {
-    eveOnlineCharacterId: ..., // ID of the character that was selected in login process
-    eveOnlineCharacterName: '...' // Name of the character that was selected in login process }
   }

 ```

 ## Helper functions